kannankvs/mddocs/Management VRF Design Document Namespace.md

 ##### Script for DHCP
 During DHCP the IP address is acquired for eth0 as a part of the dhcp protocol scripts and images can be retrieved from the dhcp server.
 Currently minigraph.xml and acl.json files are received using options.
 There will be another option to get the dhcp_mgmt_vrf.sh script which will configure the management VRF as a process of dhcp exit hooks procedure.
 The eth0 IP address and management VRF name will be copied to config_db.json file and saved in the ConfigDb so that application which require this information can query the ConfigDb and get the details.
-HARISH_TO_CHECK: If eth0 IP is saved in config_db.json, will it not get applied automatically in next reboot instead of doing DHCP again?
-Missing something?

 ![DHCP Flow](Management%20VRF%20Design%20Document%20-%20DHCP%20Flow.svg)